 Despite your daily brushing and flossing and our preventive care during your regularly scheduled checkups, a cavity can happen.
 Fortunately, the filling material that is used today is far superior to what dentists had available in years past.
-Today, the Creve Coeur dentists use composite resin material to provide patients with tooth-colored fillings.
-These not only have a more aesthetically pleasing appearance in your mouth, they are also healthier for you than old metal fillings.
+Today, our dentists use composite resin material to provide patients with tooth-colored fillings for Creve Coeur, MO dental patients.
+These not only have a more aesthetically pleasing appearance in your mouth, but they are also healthier for you than old metal fillings.

 The History of Cavity Repair